gruntwork-io/terragrunt/docs/_docs/02_features/units.md

 If you need to force Terragrunt to redownload something from a remote URL, run Terragrunt with the `--terragrunt-source-update` flag and it’ll delete the tmp folder, download the files from scratch, and reinitialize everything.
 This can take a while, so avoid it and use `--terragrunt-source` when you can\!

-### Important gotcha: working with relative file paths
+### Working with relative file paths

-One of the gotchas with downloading OpenTofu/Terraform configurations is that when you run `terragrunt apply` in folder `foo`, OpenTofu/Terraform will actually execute in some temporary folder such as `.terragrunt-cache/foo`.
+One of the gotchas with downloading OpenTofu/Terraform configurations is that when you run `terragrunt apply` in folder `foo`, OpenTofu/Terraform will actually run in some temporary folder such as `.terragrunt-cache/foo`.
 That means you have to be especially careful with relative file paths, as they will be relative to that temporary folder and not the folder where you ran Terragrunt\!

 In particular: